 Data Limits and Pagination

 Another crucial aspect of a good REST API design is using pagination and data limits.
 This is especially required for APIs that might return a large data set in response to a user request.
-If you don’t implement a mechanism for load balancing, the user can bring down the service.
+If we don’t implement a mechanism for load balancing, the user can bring down the service.
 Using pagination and data limits, API developers can ensure not all requested data is sent in a single request.

 Using pagination, API developers can split huge data into multiple smaller chunks or pages.
-With data limits, you can ensure that users only request and receive data within a certain limit.
+With data limits, we can ensure that users only request and receive data within a certain limit.
 A good API design practice is to set a default data limit and offset.

 Define Data Formats